SegoCode/AutoWall/README.md

 Turn videos, gifs and webs into windows live wallpapers.
 The most simple and useful [Weebp](src/weebp) implementation in autoit.

+_⚠️ This software has only been tested on Windows 10 and may not be fully compatible with other versions of Windows.
+Some features may not be available._

 ## Features
 - Portable.
 - Browse your gif or video files.